Millstream Arts Fest scheduled for Sept. 28

 Caregivers of veterans injured post-9/11 may be eligible for additional VA services, including a stipend and comprehensive caregiver training.

 The event is hosted by Jess Behrends, LICSW, the St. Cloud Caregiver Support Coordinator, who acts as a point of resource and referral for caregivers of veterans.
 She can help caregivers access various services for their veterans within the VA.

 The VA has established a toll-free Caregiver Support Line 855-260-3274 and a website http://www.caregiver.va.gov to provide additional resources and support to caregivers.

 Seeking student volunteers

 CentraCare is currently accepting applications for their Student Volunteer Program.
 This is a unique opportunity for a condensed and meaningful healthcare volunteer experience.
-Volunteer four-eight hours a week for a total of 80+ hours.
+Volunteer 4-8 hours a week for a total of 80+ hours.
 Volunteer shifts are 8 a.m.–noon, noon-4 p.m., with limited 4-8 p.m. shifts.
 Opportunities are available at St. Cloud Hospital and CentraCare Health Plaza.
 Learning tracks include: administrative assistance, patient experience and retail.
-Volunteers are a valuable part of their health-care team that shares a common objective of providing care above all for our patients, clients and their families.
+Volunteers are a valuable part of the health-care team that shares a common objective of providing care above for patients, clients and their families.
 Volunteering is the perfect way to make a difference in people’s lives, put your talents to use, develop new skills and even explore careers.
 Volunteer opportunities are available at a variety of CentraCare Health locations.
-CentraCare St. Cloud Hospital Volunteer Services 320-255-5638 firstname.lastname@example.org.
+Call CentraCare St. Cloud Hospital Volunteer Services at 320-255-5638 or email email@example.com.